pepa65/aegis-cli/README.md

 TOTPs are updated automatically upon expiration.
 Pressing `Esc` will go back to the Fuzzy selection screen.

 #### Ways to unlock the Vault
-To unlock the Aegis vault `aegis-cli` supports the following methods:
+To unlock the Aegis vault, `aegis-cli` supports the following methods:

 1. **Password prompt**: If no password is provided, `aegis-cli` will prompt for a password.
 2. **Password file**: A file containing the password to unlock the Aegis vault: